deter-project/docs/site/docs/orchestrator/agent-library.md

 The IDL should specify:
 * agent execution model (thread or process);
-* any public agent variables and their types, ranges, or enumerated values;
+* any variables exposed by the agent and their types, ranges, or enumerated values;
 * any public methods and the method arguments and their types;
 * “help” strings for each method and agent variable which explain their purpose;
-* and finally any Agent library from which they derive.
+* any Agent library from which they derive.

 This may seem like a lot to specify, but the Agent Library supplies IDL for base Agents --  so in practice much of the IDL specification will be supplied to the Agent author.